A Building Permit is required for installing an Above Ground Pool. The cost of a Building Permit for a Pool is:

 Located behind the primary structure on the property and at least 10 feet from side or rear property lines and 20 feet from an existing residence on adjacent property.
 A Pool may not be located on a designated easement.

 Fenced to a height of at 5 feet and not greater than 6 feet tall from ground level.
 The height of the pool walls may be included as part of the 6 foot requirement.
 Fencing must be built to completely surround the Pool and Deck Area and be immediately adjacent to the Pool walls.
-It must include either a self-closing or latching gate capable of being locked when the Pool is not in use.
+It must include BOTH a self-closing AND latching gate capable of being locked when the Pool is not in use.
 Fencing must be in place prior to final inspection.
 Call 1-800-382-5544 to have all Utility locations checked PRIOR to digging.

 A completed Building Permit Application form including the names of Contractors and Electricians licensed to work in the Town of St. John who will perform the work.
 You may obtain a list of licensed Contractors and Electricians from the website www.stjohnin.com under Business/Registered Contractors.